cnabio/cnab-spec/102-invocation-image.md

 This directory _must_ have a subdirectory named `app`.

-This directory _may_ have any of the following:
+This directory MAY have any of the following:

 - `Dockerfile`: A valid Dockerfile used for constructing this image
 - Files for the form `Dockerfile.$INFO`, where `$INFO` is a further specification of that Dockerfile (e.g. `Dockerfile.arm64`)